-- The Ontario government is allowing Windsor-Essex to move into Stage 2 of reopening on Thursday, June 25, 2020 at 12:01 a.m., with the exception of the Municipality of Leamington and the Town of Kingsville. - i.
-These areas are being held back due to the higher transmission rates in the local agriculture and agri-food sector. - Outbreaks in agriculture and agri-food sectors pose unique challenges that require a targeted and collaborative response. - Working with federal and local authorities, Ontario is implementing a three-point plan to support Leamington and Kingsville to move into Stage 2 as soon as it is safe to do so. - i.
-Work is already underway to expand and provide ongoing on-site testing on work sites.
+- i.
+These areas are being held back due to the higher transmission rates in the local agriculture and agri-food sector. - o Outbreaks in agriculture and agri-food sectors pose unique challenges that require a targeted and collaborative response. - o Working with federal and local authorities, Ontario is implementing a three-point plan to support Leamington and Kingsville to move into Stage 2 as soon as it is safe to do so. - Work is already underway to expand and provide ongoing onsite testing on work sites. - ii.

-- ii.
 The three-point plan to support Windsor-Essex to move into Stage 2 includes ongoing and expanded on-site testing, access for workers to employment benefits and supports, and new public health guidance for positive asymptomatic workers for all workplaces. - iii.
 There are two general assessment centres at Windsor Regional Hospital (Ouellette Campus) and Erie Shores Healthcare in Leamington. - iv.
-One additional assessment centre at the Nature Fresh Centre is ready to reopen should demand increase or to schedule specific times to accommodate testing for smaller farms.

-18. June 24th - Ontario Investing to Help Franco-Ontarian Communities Grow and Support Recovery: Applications Open

-- As the province begins its economic recovery, the government is launching the 2020-21 edition of the Francophone Community Grants Program to support Ontario's francophone businesses and community organizations, as well as those that serve Frenchspeaking Ontarians. - The Francophone Community Grants Program is a two-stream, application-based funding program. - Funding provided under the Economic Development stream helps francophone entrepreneurs and businesses improve frontline services and better serve their French-speaking clients and partners. - ii.
-Under the Cultural and Community stream, the Program invests in local cultural and community initiatives, demonstrating the government's ongoing commitment to protecting and promoting the French language and culture. - The Program supports projects which strengthen the capacity of organizations to provide products and services in French, promote the recruitment and training of bilingual staff, or provide opportunities to celebrate and foster understanding of Ontario's Francophonie. - As was done last year, applications must be submitted through the Transfer Payment Ontario portal. - Applications are open from June 24 to August 5, 2020 and projects must be implemented between October 15, 2020 and March 31, 2021. - 19.
-June 22nd (Update) Ontario Moving Toronto and Peel Region into Stage 2: Effective June 24th
+One additional assessment centre at the Nature Fresh Centre is ready to reopen should demand increase or to schedule specific times to accommodate testing for smaller farms. - 21.
+June 24th Ontario Investing to Help Franco-Ontarian Communities Grow and Support Recovery: Applications Open - As the province begins its economic recovery, the government is launching the 2020-21 edition of the Francophone Community Grants Program to support Ontario's francophone businesses and community organizations, as well as those that serve Frenchspeaking Ontarians. - The Francophone Community Grants Program is a two-stream, application-based funding program. - Funding provided under the Economic Development stream helps francophone entrepreneurs and businesses improve frontline services and better serve their French-speaking clients and partners. - ii.
+Under the Cultural and Community stream, the Program invests in local cultural and community initiatives, demonstrating the government's ongoing commitment to protecting and promoting the French language and culture. - The Program supports projects which strengthen the capacity of organizations to provide products and services in French, promote the

+- recruitment and training of bilingual staff, or provide opportunities to celebrate and foster understanding of Ontario's Francophonie. - As was done last year, applications must be submitted through the Transfer Payment Ontario portal. - Applications are open from June 24 to August 5, 2020 and projects must be implemented between October 15, 2020 and March 31, 2021.

+22. June 22nd (Update) - Ontario Moving Toronto and Peel Region into Stage 2: Effective June 24th